RH00000/RH00000/README.md

 ## Currently

-Applied Mathematics at UT Austin (class of 2030).
+Applied Mathematics at UT Austin.
 Building software and ML/data projects outside coursework, and looking at a CS/Math double major.
 Interested in software engineering, product, and ML/AI, particularly where systems, data, and quantitative methods overlap.

 ## Tools